krainboltgreene/shogun.gem/README.md

 Changelog
 =========

+  - 3.0.0:
+    * [BREAKING]: Moving from constants to private methods, especially for namespace
   - 2.1.1:
     * Reverting the ordering of the ActiveRecord related middleware, since it causes a big body bug.
   - 2.1.0: